st424204/ctf_practice/Javascript_PWN/ateles/Readme.md

 It is a javascript challenge come from InCTF 2019 help me understand Spidermonkey structure

-After Poc, it is an oob challenge.
+With Poc, it is an oob challenge.
 ```javascript=
 blah = new Array()
 blah.push(new Array(1.1,1.1))